Tesco commits to progressing plans to support affordable, healthy diets

 Today, Tesco announced that it will continue with plans to help customers eat more healthily and deliver on its commitment to make Tesco the easiest place for customers to shop for affordable, healthy, sustainable food.

-Following the Government announcement that restrictions on multibuy deals on foods high in fat, salt or sugar (HFSS) are to be delayed for a year, Tesco confirms that it will continue with plans to remove volume-led promotions on HFSS products from October 2022*.
+Following the government announcement that restrictions on multibuy deals on foods high in fat, salt, or sugar (HFSS) are to be delayed for a year, the retailer confirms that it will continue with plans to remove volume-led promotions on HFSS products from October 2022*.

 Going forward, the powerful combination of Aldi Price Match, Low Everyday Prices and Clubcard Prices will ensure that customers continue to get great value on their weekly shop, no matter what or how much they buy.